Adoption Attorney Serving Tampa, Hillsborough

-At Mindi Lasley, P.A., we represent clients in adoption proceedings and ensure that the adoption process runs smoothly, including terminating the rights of biological parents and obtaining consent of the biological parents when necessary.
+At Tampa Family & Divorce Lawyer Mindi Lasley’s firm represents clients in adoption proceedings and ensure that the adoption process runs smoothly, including terminating the rights of biological parents and obtaining consent of the biological parents when necessary.

 We handle both contested and uncontested adoptions and represent clients who are adopting a child as well as parents attempting to maintain parental rights of their child.